redapemusic35/Emotional-Data-and-Moral-Learning/content/authors/admin/_index.md

 # - Visitors
 ---

+Philosophers have argued in favor of narrative as a source for moral knowledge.
+Assuming that music may represent a kind of narrative, what means are available to us which might help us understand what kinds of moral knowledge is represented by various popular music styles.

 In her book “Wandering in
 Darkness,” Eleonore Stump (2010) argues that narrative can be a source of knowledge.